Welcome to The Tin Shed's Tyneside and Wearside Art Studio.

-Josie recently completed her English Garden Collection.
-A range of floral artworks and homeware gift range
+Josie recently completed a range of floral artworks and homeware gift range

 Anke Sayn Rainbow creates quirky, unique metal jewellery and object art.
 She uses sterling silver and mixed metals, as well as other natural resources such as sea glass, sand and old pottery.

 She donates partial profits from her North East landmarks collection to local charities to support the homeless.